Why Barhemsys

 Barhemsys, as a selective D2/D3 receptor antagonist, offers a pharmacological treatment option from a different class than commonly used prophylaxis agents, enabling guideline-driven care.1,3,4

-5-HT3=serotonin.
+5-HT=serotonin.
 CTZ=chemoreceptor trigger zone.
 D2/D3=dopamine 2/dopamine 3.
-ERAS=enhanced recovery after surgery.
-NK=neurokinin.
-PACU=postanesthesia care unit.
 PONV=postoperative nausea and vomiting.

 References: 1.
 Barhemsys [package insert], Indianapolis, IN: Acacia Pharma Inc; 2022.
 2. Acacia Pharma.
 Data on File.
 3. Gan TJ, Belani KG, Bergese S, et al. Fourth Consensus Guidelines for the Management of Postoperative Nausea and Vomiting.
 Anesth Analg.
 2020; 131(2):411-448.
 4. Habib AS, Kranke P, Bergese SD, et al. Amisulpride for the rescue treatment of postoperative nausea or vomiting in patients failing prophylaxis: a randomized, placebo-controlled phase III trial.
 Anesthesiology.
 2019;130(2):203-212.